DeadpoolDoingDishes/team04-404_speed_not_found-projekt2quizbot-clone/README.md

 1. **Generate Flashcards**: Enter a topic, enter the amount of flashcards you want to generate, and click the "Generate" button.
 The application will fetch flashcards from the AI service and display them.
 2. **Practice Flashcards**: The generated flashcards will be displayed one by one.
 Users can mark them as correct or incorrect based on their knowledge.
 Correct answers will earn points.

+## Use cases
+- **Student Learning**: Students can use QuizBot to study for exams by generating flashcards on specific subjects.
+- **Language Learning**: Language learners can create flashcards for vocabulary and grammar rules.
+- **General Knowledge**: Users can explore various topics and test their knowledge through flashcards.
+- **Quiz Preparation**: QuizBot can be used to prepare for quizzes and tests by generating relevant flashcards.
+- **Interactive Learning**: The application promotes interactive learning by allowing users to engage with the content actively.
+- **Quiz Creation**: Users can create custom quizzes by generating flashcards on specific topics.

+## Technologies Used
+- **Backend**: Spring Boot, Java 21
+- **Frontend**: React, TypeScript
+- **Database**: H2 (in-memory database for development)
+- **AI Service**: External API for flashcard generation [AI/ML API](https://aimlapi.com/)
+- **Build Tool**: Gradle
+- **Version Control**: Git
+- **Testing**: JUnit, Mockito

+## Branching Strategy
+The project follows a branching strategy to differentiate between frontend and backend development.
+Each developer works on their own branch, the development branch is used for integration, and the main branch is reserved for stable releases.
+The following branches are used:
+- **main**: The main branch contains the stable version of the application.
+- **development**: The development branch is used for ongoing development and integration of new features.
+- **frontend/<developer_name>**: Each frontend developer has their own branch for implementing frontend features.
+- **backend/<developer_name>**: Each backend developer has their own branch for implementing backend features.
 ___________________________________________________________________

 # UML Diagrams